 New inspirations have come along from different sources, and these are combined with the original chocolate recipes to tempt palates all the way from Brussels to New York and from Paris to Hong Kong.

-The company opened another factory in Anderlecht, Belgium, upon the arrival of the new millennium to meet growing international demand, as the US and countries in Asia have completely embraced Leonidas pralines.
+The company opened another factory in Anderlecht, Belgium, at the start of the new millennium, to meet growing international demand, as the US and countries in Asia have completely embraced Leonidas pralines.

 The largest store under the name Leonidas is on Rue au Beurre in Brussels.
-The Leonidas brand now has 350 stores in Belgium and over 1,200 in fifty countries around the world, assuring that the spreading of this delectable bit of happiness has indeed been as successful as Kestekides had hoped it would be.
+The Leonidas brand now has 350 stores in Belgium and over 1,200 in fifty countries around the world, ensuring that the spread of this delectable bit of happiness has indeed been as successful as Kestekides hoped it would be.